 Brown recluse spiders are between 1 and 1 1/2 inches long.
 They have a dark brown, violin-shaped mark on their upper body and light brown legs.
 Their lower body may be dark brown, tan, yellow, or greenish.
 They also have 3 pairs of eyes, instead of the usual 4 pairs other spiders have.
 The bite of a brown recluse spider is poisonous.

 This article is for information only.
 DO NOT use it to treat or manage a brown recluse spider bite.
-If you or someone you are with is bitten, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
-Or, go straight to the nearest hospital emergency room.
+If you or someone you are with is bitten, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The venom of the brown recluse spider contains poisonous chemicals that make people sick.